rynowak/benchmarks-playground/README.md

 # What is this

 Some basic benchmarks across different cloud-native stacks for testing performance under resource limits.
-I'm specifically investigating how different tech stacks behave when using CPU or memory limits in k8s (`--cpus` or `-m` in Docker).
+I'm specifically investigating how different tech stacks behave when using CPU or memory limits in k8s (`--cpus` or `-m` in Docker) to configure applications for **density**.

 There are other good benchmarks like TechEmpower that compare web stacks with the goal of maximum throughput with access to big hardware.
 I wanted to do my own benchmarking exercise that would give a different perspective focused on density and efficiency.

 For this purpose of this testing, I'm making the assumption that you're invested in an orchestrator like kubernetes, and you want to partion you apps in such a way that kubernetes can dynamically scale them for you.
 Deciding the resource requirements of a single 'unit' of the application is a necessary step.

+I'm also making the assumption that you want to oversubscribe your CPU resources.
+When applications need to handle a small and predictable amount of traffic, or go through quiet periods, there's an advantage to be had by packing many applications onto your hardware.
+CPU time is flexible and applications can contine to function, albeit slowly, even when there's less available than you want.
+Memory is *inflexible* - once memory is reserved for a container it will not be available for other applications.
+The Kubernetes docs refer to CPU as a *compressable* resource, and memory as a *non-compressable* resource.

+By this measure, it's valuable to oversubscribe CPU time - other applications can use and benefit from any surplus.
+It's valuable to configure your applications to be frugal with memory - because it can't be shared and redistributed in the same way.

+---

 From the point of view of an ASP.NET Core framework/platform developer, I'm tying to do an exercise that will help understand: